 Far from a “Hallmark Holiday,” Father’s Day has its origins in medieval Europe, when Catholics dedicated a day to honoring fathers, fatherhood and all paternal relationships.
 Fast forward a couple hundred years, and it’s now a holiday held all over the world — a testament to how important fathers and father figures are in societies everywhere.
 However, be careful.
 The date fluctuates around the world.
 In Spain, for example, it’s held on March 19, while in New Zealand, it’s on the first Sunday in September.
 Keep this in mind if you’re traveling, or have family living overseas.
 There are few things more upsetting than a disappointed dad.

-How to Celebrate Father's Day
+Father's Day Activities

 1. Make him feel appreciated